rerun-io/rerun/docs/content/getting-started/installing-viewer.md

 ## Installing the Viewer

 The [Viewer](../reference/viewer/overview.md) can be installed independent of the library language you're using.
-Make sure that your library version matches the version of the Viewer you're using.
+Make sure that your library version matches the version of the Viewer you're using, because [our data format is not yet stable across different versions](https://github.com/rerun-io/rerun/issues/6410).

 There are many ways to install the viewer.
 Please pick whatever works best for your setup: